Batik Making in Yogyakarta

 The methods of waxing and tub dying

 Tub dying is the process of dying a solid color on a particular material.
-The process involves using a repeated layer of wax as well as an applied dye on the cloth, resulting in an overlapping multicolor design.
+The process involves using a repeated layer of wax and an applied dye on the cloth, resulting in an overlapping multicolor design.
 Doing multiple layers will require dying the colors from lightest to darkest.

-Step 1: Start with washing your fabric to ensure there are no elements of impurities, and the best detergent that is also widely used is Synthrapol.
+Step 1: Start with washing your fabric to ensure there are no impurities, and the best detergent that is also widely used is Synthrapol.

 Step 2: Dye first a few fabrics using different base colors.